MukundMohanan/UrlShortner-nodejs/readme.md

 6. exit - to exit mongoDB

 # Remove LOCK for MONGODB
-* Delete mongolock file in C:\data\db after exit in mongoDB.
+* Delete "mongod.lock" file in C:\data\db after exit in mongoDB.

 ## ENV
 * add this in .env file "MONGO_URI=localhost/redirect"